peterweissdk/keepalived/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+### Code Quality

+This repository uses [Super-Linter](https://github.com/super-linter/super-linter) to maintain code quality.
+The linter will run automatically on all pull requests and pushes to main/master branches.

 ## 🆘 Support

 If you encounter any issues or need support, please file an issue on the GitHub repository.